 - Laterolet: This specially designed olet fits to take 45-degree branch outlet.

 - Elbowlet: This is used by making holes on an elbow to take connections for instruments.
 This is also available with socket and threaded connection end.
+This is akind of self reinforced fitting on elbow connection.

 - Nippolet: This is one piece fitting for valve connection take-offs, drains, vents.
 Nippolet is available with male thread connection or male sockets.